AmitSinha-1995/Nginx-Tomcat-repo/README.md

-# Nginx-Tomcat-repo
+# Nginx-Tomcat-repo:
-This repository has general information on Nginx and Tomcat and use of Nginx and Tomcat to host files and application over the internet.
+This repository contains general information on Nginx and Tomcat as well as use of Nginx and Tomcat to host files and application over the internet.